 By Beth Horton

 If you are anything like myself and the many teachers I get the privilege to speak with each week, one of the things we miss the most during this pandemic are the conferences.
 I have been swapping conference memories with my teaching colleagues lately and have heard incredible stories of previous conferences.
-It is beginning to sound like a list of bizarre Friends episodes: “The one with the bodybuilders…”, “The one where the fire alarm went off throughout the entire hotel…”, “The one with the bartender that threw stickers at our name badges…”, “The one with the gay pride parade…” The list goes on and on, but the one theme throughout are the amazing connections made at conferences outside of the sessions.
+It is beginning to sound like a list of bizarre Friends episodes: “The one with the bodybuilders…”, “The one where the fire alarm went off throughout the entire hotel…”, “The one with the bartender that threw stickers at our name badges…”, “The one with the gay pride parade…” The list goes on and on, but the one theme throughout is the amazing connections made at conferences outside of the sessions.
 So many after-hours conversations over dinners, in hallways, at a booth in the exhibit hall about the incredible learning happening.

 Now, we are lucky to live in a time where our state music education conferences have all gone online, and there is a lot of content for us to absorb.
 But sitting in a day of zoom calls is exhausting.
 The team at Tonara wants to engage you in the discussion.